 Home

-The Inserm Unit UMR 1069, "Niche, Nutrition, Cancer, and Oxidative Metabolism," is at the intersection of the two fields nutrition and cancer, based on the concept that cancer arises from complex interactions between the host and the tumor.
+The Inserm Unit UMR 1069, "Niche, Nutrition, Cancer, and Oxidative Metabolism (N2COx)" is at the intersection of the two fields nutrition and cancer, based on the concept that cancer arises from complex interactions between the host and the tumor.
 The team focuses on dietary lipids (polyunsaturated fatty acids, ether lipids, cholesterol, and cardiolipins) as well as synthetic lipids, exploring their roles in cancer development and progression.
+The unit investigates several types of cancer, including breast, colon, lung, ovarian, and prostate cancers, as well as hematological malignancies.
+The identified lipids are studied for their potential to prevent or reduce dysplasia, tumor progression (relapse and metastasis), resistance to treatments (chemotherapy, antibody therapies, and hormone therapy), and cancer-associated malnutrition.

 Our translational and clinical research is structured around two main mechanistic axes: